russelljjarvis/ScienceAccess/Documentation/paper.md

 Upgoer5 [@Kuhn:2016], Wikipedia, and PMEG [@Bulhak:1996] libraries are included to better contextualize the complexity of the ART Corpus data with other text repositories of known complexity.
 We also include mean readability scores from two scholarly reference papers, Science Declining Over Time [@Kutner:2006] and Science of Writing [@Gopen:1990], which discuss writing to a broad audience in an academic context.
 We use these to demonstrate the feasibility of discussing complex content using more accessible language, and another benchmark for the user to see when viewing their own readability score.

-Lastly, sentiment and polarity are also caluclated.
-And word cloud is also generated showing the most commonly used words and the largest words in the scraped text.
+Sentiment and polarity are also caluclated.

+Lastly, two word clouds are also generated.
+These show the most commonly used words and the largest words in the scraped text.

 # References